lostatseajoshua/custom-uiviewcontroller-transtions/README.md

 # custom-uiviewcontroller-transtions

 Implementation of custom UIViewController transitions.
 The goal of this project is to give a base implementation of how to create simple custom transition between UIViewControllers.
+###### This project was created for a presentation I gave at the [Boulder iOS September Meetup](https://www.meetup.com/Boulder-iOS/events/233561765/)

 ### Prerequisites